 If you wish to store spirits in a third-party warehouse, you’ll need to register as an owner of warehoused goods under regulation 5(1) of the Warehousekeepers and Owners of Warehoused Goods Regulations 1992.
 Read Excise Notice 197 for more information on moving excise goods.

 If you intend to move alcohol in duty suspension, you must register for the Excise Movement Control System.
 You can find full information on this in Excise Notice 197.

 11.1 Point at which Excise Duty is chargeable on spirits, and how to pay it

 Excise Duty becomes chargeable following distillation or manufacture of spirits in any other way.
-It’s not normally payable until the spirits are taken out of warehouse storage (for information on duty payment procedures and worked examples of the Excise Duty calculation for spirits, please see Excise Notice 197.
+It’s not normally payable until the spirits are taken out of warehouse storage (for information on duty payment procedures and worked examples of the Excise Duty calculation for spirits, read Excise Notice 197.

-We may ask you to pay duty on any losses, which occur at your distillery or while transferring spirits to a warehouse, which are not due to natural wastage or for which you don’t have an acceptable explanation.
+We may ask you to pay duty on any losses, which occur at your distillery or while transferring spirits to a warehouse, which are not due to natural wastage or for which you do not have an acceptable explanation.

 11.2 The duty charge

 It’s normally based on the litres of alcohol contained in the spirits and any feints produced less the litres of alcohol in any feints brought forward from the previous period.
 This is known as the actual charge.

 You should investigate the reasons why this has happened.
 Your business records should show the steps you’ve taken to look into the matter and your findings.
 If, having completed your investigations, you’ve found no satisfactory explanation for the loss, then you should provide a written explanation of what has happened to the excise written enquiries team.
 We may assess for duty on the loss.